 tt).
 Leaving for patrol on the 27th, 'U-10' went

-She was assumed lost on Russian mines off the Gulf of
+missing.
+She was assumed lost on Russian mines off the

-offensive into Italy in May and an Italian
+the Austrian offensive into Italy in May and an Italian

-appeal for aid, the Russians launched a premature offensive south
+appeal for aid, the Russians launched a premature

-Offensive.
-It was led by Gen Alexei Brusilov
+It was led by Gen Alexei Brusilov with the Southwest

-Group of Eighth, Eleventh, Seventh and Ninth Armies (50
+Army Group of Eighth, Eleventh, Seventh and Ninth Armies

 divisions including some German) on a 200 mile front

-to the Rumanian border.
+down to the Rumanian border.
 A surprise attack was

-launched

-the 4th near Dubno to the north and, further
+launched on the 4th near Dubno to the north and, further

 south, near the Dniester River.
-By next day, the flanking Austrian
+By next day, the

-Austrian Armies had been routed and the Russians were
+late June, both Austrian Armies had been routed and the

-divisions were also brought back from the Italian Front thus ending
+also brought back from the Italian Front thus ending

 that drive.
 As the defences stiffened, the Russians

-struggled ahead into July, August and through
+struggled ahead into July, August and through to

 September, but at heavy cost.